 Drug addiction involves severe drug dependence with the inability to abstain from the use of a substance despite experiencing adverse physical and social effects.
 People who use marijuana or weed often satisfy these criteria for addiction and continue using the drug even while experiencing significant social, psychological and physical impairment.

-The Recovery Village at Palm Beach specializes in the treatment of substance use disorders and co-occurring mental disorders.
+The Recovery Village at Palm Beach at Baptist Health specializes in the treatment of substance use disorders and co-occurring mental disorders.
 Treatment for substance use disorders is tailored according to the symptoms and needs of each individual and is provided by clinical and medical staff with expertise in the treatment of such conditions.
-If you or someone you know suffers from marijuana addiction, reach out to the Recovery Village at Palm Beach to learn how we can help.
+If you or someone you know suffers from marijuana addiction, reach out to The Recovery Village at Palm Beach at Baptist Health to learn how we can help.

 Substance Abuse and Mental Health Services Administration.
 2017 National Survey on Drug Use and Health Annual Report.
 September 2018.
 Accessed July 17, 2019.